camlspotter/ocaml-zippy-tutorial-in-japanese/t/warning.md

 (*) this is a comment *)     (* <= Warning 1: this is the start of a comment. *)
 ```

-In OCaml, if unary and binary operators can be used as normal functions
+In OCaml, unary and binary operators can be used as normal functions
 by surrounding them with parenthesis `(` and `)`:

 ```